Jones the Shepherd’s Hut

 Over the winter months, you’ll see Welsh Mountain sheep on our fields.
 They belong to the Jones family who have been shepherding here at Graig Wen for many years.

 Our Shepherd’s Hut in Snowdonia is perfect if you fancy travelling light and trying a car-free holiday.
 It’s easy to get to Graig Wen and get around on public transport.
-Bike hire is available on site or locally (we just have 2 adult bikes for hire) and we can arrange to collect you from the local train station at Morfa Mawddach.
+Bike hire is available locally and we can arrange to collect you from the local train station at Morfa Mawddach.
 You can pre-order a breakfast hamper or freshly baked croissants.

 What we provide and what you should bring